 Is TMS the same as ECT?

 No, TMS is not the same as Electroconvulsive Therapy (ECT).
-ECT, commonly referred to a “shock therapy” is a different treatment for depression which involves the use of electricity to produce seizure-like activity in the brain while a patient is under anesthesia.
+ECT, commonly referred to as “shock therapy,” is a different treatment for depression which involves the use of electricity to produce seizure-like activity in the brain while a patient is under anesthesia.
 ECT is considered the most effective treatment for severe depression, but the side effects can be substantial.
 TMS is similar to ECT by virtue of its direct brain stimulation method to relieve depression.
 However, TMS is a treatment performed in the awake/alert patient; no anesthesia or sedation is needed.
 Magnetic energy, rather than electricity, is applied to the scalp during TMS.

 Who will be involved in my treatment?